Louis Cyr: Rise to fame

-In 1882, while working as a logger, Louis married Melina (née Gilbert dit Comtois).
+In 1882, while working as a logger, Louis married Melina Comtois.
 The following year he and his wife returned to Lowell, hoping to capitalize on his fame there.
 A tour of the Maritimes was organized, and while it may have benefited the organizer, Cyr gained no profit financially.
 He then began touring Quebec with his family in a show they called "The Troupe Cyr".

 Soon proving his immense strength, he was urged by friends to enter the exciting, albeit highly precarious world of professional strong men, lifting mainly crude solid or shot-filled weights.

 From 1883 to 1885, Cyr served as a police officer in Montreal, Quebec.
 Following this, he went on tour with a troupe that included a wrestler, a boxer, and a weightlifter.
-He entered a strongman competition in March 1886, at Quebec City, against the reigning Canadian strongman, David Michaud.
+He entered a strongman competition in March 1886, in Quebec City, against the reigning Canadian strongman, David Michaud.
 Cyr lifted a 218 lb barbell with one hand (to Michaud's 158 lb) and a weight of 2,371 lb on his back, to his opponent's 2,071 lb to win the title of strongest man in the country.

 With little reward at this early foray into professional weightlifting, Louis was forced to seek other employment.
 Cyr became a police officer after breaking up a knife fight and carrying both participants to the police station.